betephp/docs/en/docs/intro/http.md

-# Web
+# Http

-You can run BetePHP app in two ways: Web and Console, Web is used for handling web page or api request, and Console is used for access throught console command.
+You can run BetePHP app in two ways: Http and Console, Http is used for handling web page or api request, and Console is used for access throught console command.

-The process for handling Web request include Route, Middleware, Controller Action, Model and View, see below:
+The process for handling Http request include Route, Middleware, Controller Action, Model and View, see below:
 ![Screenshot](/img/process.png)

 1. A user make a url request;